-Amazon workers celebrate a shocking, unexpected victory in NY
+Amazon workers celebrate a shocking, unexpected victory in N.Y.

 “After I would finish my shifts, I’d be so hungry, they would give out food and doughnuts,” said Tristan Dutchin, 27.
 “They were really down to earth.
 I was going through some crazy treatment inside of Amazon … they go through the same excruciating treatment.”

 Dutchin came to hear the vote count with Karen Ponce, 26, another worker and union supporter who commuted two hours each day with him from Brooklyn to the Staten Island facility.
-Ponce said that she didn’t initially support the union because she was afraid she might get fired, but was motivated to join after her sister was dismissed from the company for an unexcused absence and Ponce was given disciplinary write ups for taking too many bathroom breaks and for not working quickly enough.
+Ponce said she didn’t initially support the union because she was afraid she might get fired, but was motivated to join after her sister was dismissed from the company for an unexcused absence and Ponce was given disciplinary write-ups for taking too many bathroom breaks and for not working quickly enough.

 “They wrote me up for not keeping up their exploitive pace,” she said.

-In a statement Friday, Amazon said it may file objections to the outcome and that it was disappointed in the results “because we believe having a direct relationship with the company is best for our employees.”
+In a statement Friday, Amazon said that it may file objections to the outcome and that it was disappointed in the results “because we believe having a direct relationship with the company is best for our employees.”

 Previously, the company has said it fired Smalls for violating coronavirus protocols.
 And the company has defended its safety record, particularly during the pandemic.

-As Smalls and the Staten Island workers were celebrating their success on Friday, a larger, better-funded effort to organize a union at an Amazon warehouse in Bessemer, Ala. was failing for the second time.
+As Smalls and the Staten Island workers were celebrating their success on Friday, a larger, better-funded effort to organize a union at an Amazon warehouse in Bessemer, Ala., was failing for the second time.

 The Alabama union effort employed scores of paid outside organizers who didn’t work for the company and didn’t always understand the workers’ struggles, said Derrick Palmer, who had been with Smalls since the earliest days of the effort.
 The Staten Island effort relied on only 24 volunteer-worker organizers, all of whom were Amazon employees.

 “This proves our method is a better method,” Palmer said.
-“You gotta be on the inside.
-You gotta understand these workers all the way.”
+“You got to be on the inside.
+You got to understand these workers all the way.”

 Within an hour of the victory, most of the reporters who had come out to document the union victory had left.
-Smalls, Palmer and a few Amazon employees stood in the cold outside the National Labor Relations Board office where the votes were cast.
+Smalls, Palmer and a few Amazon employees stood in the cold outside the National Labor Relations Board (NLRB) office where the votes were cast.

 Palmer checked the GoFundMe that they had been using to run the union campaign.
 It was up to $54,818, about $20,000 more than the day prior.
 “Someone just donated $5,000,” he said.